Deploy a machine to a specific bare metal host¶

 Machineobject, as defined in Machine.

-By default, Ubuntu 20.04 is used for greenfield non-MOSK-based deployments.
+Ubuntu 20.04 is used by default for greenfield deployments.

 Add a label selector that matches the label you have added to the

 kind: Machine metadata: name: worker-HW11-cad5 namespace: myProjectName spec: ... providerSpec: value: apiVersion: baremetal.k8s.io/v1alpha1 kind: BareMetalMachineProviderSpec ... hostSelector: matchLabels: kaas.mirantis.com/baremetalhost-id: host-1-worker-HW11-cad5 ...

 Specify the details of the machine configuration in the object created in the previous step.
 For example:

 Specify an override for the ordering and naming of the NICs for the machine.
 For details, see Override network interfaces naming and order.